caryoscelus/heavy-bright-sun-wip/chapters/005-chapter-fifth.md

 burn me, stepped into the water and under the bridge.

 It was a bit darker and a few kilometers longer than it appeared from the outside, but i marched on bravely.
-A few shadows passed me as i walked silently walked further.
-I felt thirsty, but couldn't force myself to drink the dirty water i was walking in.
+A few shadows passed me as i silently walked further.
+I felt thirsty, but couldn't force myself to drink the dirty water i was walking through.
 When i looked into it, i saw my own reflected face; it looked thin and under-fed, but somehow its eyes shone with happiness.

 I felt like something was off about that reflection and touched my face.
 The